crista/exercises-in-programming-style/08-kick-your-teammate-forward/README.md

-Style #5
+Style #8
 ==============================

-Variation of style #4, with the following additional constraints:
+Variation of the candy factory style, with the following additional constraints:

 - Each function takes an additional parameter, usually the last, which is another function
 - That function parameter is applied at the end of the current function